PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Problem: Kayak Slides Side-to-Side

 Solution: Your bars need better padding or grip.
-Add rubber padding or reposition straps to pull at opposing angles.
+Add rubber padding or reposition straps to pull at opposing angles, creating friction that prevents sliding.

 Problem: Oil-Canning Despite Upside Down Transport

-Solution: Weight isn't distributed evenly.
+Solution: Weight is not distributed evenly.
 Check bar spacing and add wider padding.
-For persistent issues, invest in proper saddles.
+For persistent issues, invest in proper saddles designed for your kayak's hull shape.

 Problem: Difficult Solo Loading

 Solution: Use a kayak roller or loading assist.
 Alternatively, back up to a hill or raised area for level loading.
-I keep a small step ladder in my truck for this reason.
+I keep a small step ladder in my truck for this exact purpose.

 Problem: Wind Noise at Highway Speeds

 Solution: Check strap tension and positioning.
-Add a twist to straps, ensure kayak is centered, and consider a cockpit cover for sit-insides.
+Add a twist to straps to break airflow, ensure the kayak is centered, and consider a cockpit cover for sit-inside models.

 Problem: Straps Loosening During Transport

-Solution: This is normal initially.
-Always stop after 5-10 miles to retighten.
-Quality straps hold better than cheap ones.
+Solution: Some initial loosening is normal as the kayak settles.
+Always stop after five to ten miles to retighten.
+Quality straps with reliable cam buckles hold better than budget alternatives.

 Special Transport Scenarios